GhostKellz/zpack/docs/cli.md

 The zpack command-line tool provides an easy interface for file compression and decompression.

-## DISCLAIMER
+## STATUS

-⚠️ **EXPERIMENTAL LIBRARY - FOR LAB/PERSONAL USE** ⚠️
+ℹ️ **Release Candidate – v0.3.0-rc.1**

-This is an experimental library under active development.
-It is intended for research, learning, and personal projects.
-The API is subject to change!
+The CLI is feature complete for the 0.3 beta cycle and currently stabilizing for a production-ready 1.0.
+The API remains pre-1.0 and may evolve based on feedback, but breaking changes will be highlighted in release notes.

 ## Installation